CFSAN-Biostatistics/snp-pipeline/docs/installation.rst

 .. highlight:: bash

-The SNP Pipeline software package consists of python scripts and shell scripts with dependencies on executable programs launched by the scripts.
+The SNP Pipeline software package consists of python scripts with dependencies on executable programs launched by the scripts.

 Step 1 - Operating System Requirements